ifcquery/IfcFileLoader/README.md

 With the entity ID as offset, the loader jumps to any entity.
 With an offset [0, n] (n=number of arguments), the argument content can be read.

-In IfcSplitAndMerge, the file reading entry point is in src/cmd/LoadModelCommand.cpp, method LoadModelCommand::LoadIfcFile.

 Here is a basic example how to open an IFC file and read directly from the tape (token stream), without using LoadModelCommand, plain web-ifc, to show how it works: